n-kmron/mylinux/README.md

 ## Tutorial

-Follow the `instructions.md` file to start the tutorial
+Follow the `instructions.md` file to start the tutorial with a setup for gentoo (gentoo will serve as a basis to have a minimal environment in order to build our own VM from sources).

 ## Author